top of page

 One single day can be filled with joy and grief at the same time.

 It’s no mystery why this kind of loss hurts so much and takes so long to heal.
 Recovering from the loss of a mother, a maternal figure, or someone who provided you with the love you needed is a process that requires time.
-While Mother’s Day is generally considered to be a day of celebration, for many others it is a day of pain and loss for a variety of reasons.
+While Mother’s Day is generally considered a day of celebration, for many others it is a day of pain and loss for various reasons.

-If you go on the Internet from a laptop or phone or are just engaged in the world, you know when it’s Mother’s Day season, especially at the grocery or corner store.
+If you go online from a laptop or phone or are just engaged in the world, you know when it’s Mother’s Day season, especially at the grocery or corner store.
 But besides the holiday season, few things sting more than the first Mother’s Day without your mom.
 It’s just not the same, something’s missing.

 When my mother passed in May of 2003, I was prepared to feel sad on that day or even a bit lost at times.
-I wasn’t prepared to watch and witness other people with their moms or the commercialism leading up to the day.
-Even conversations around that day seemed to make my eyes well up at times.
-This has eased a lot but despite time, there will be days when grief raises its head and reminds me of how much I miss her in the physical world.
+I wasn’t ready to watch and witness other people with their moms or the commercialism leading up to the day.
+Even conversations around that day sometimes seemed to make my eyes well up.
+This has eased a lot, but despite time, there will be days when grief raises its head and reminds me of how much I miss her in the physical world.

 I do feel the body has a way of tracking the lead-up to the month and time of a loved one's passing.
-Our brains and body's systems have a way of detecting and keeping track, almost instinctual of a particular time.
-Almost preparing us for the day ahead rather than a more intense feeling of grief.
-This is why I feel it might surprise you may feel a bit of sadness around this time.
+Our brains and body systems can detect and instinctively track a particular time.
+Nearly prepared us for the day ahead rather than a more intense feeling of grief.
+This is why I feel it might surprise you that you may feel a bit of sadness around this time.

 The picture above is one of my favorite pictures of my mother.
-She has the best laugh instilled in my mind.
-An unforgettable laugh and a smile that made you feel loved.
-I felt it and everyone who knew her felt it.
+She has instilled in me the best laugh—an unforgettable laugh and a smile that made you feel loved.
+I felt it, and everyone who knew her felt it.

 Are you finding it difficult to honor your mother or motherly figure?